hydrusvideodeduplicator/hydrus-video-deduplicator/README.md

 ---

 ## How It Works:
-The deduplicator works by using a library, [VideoHash](https://github.com/akamhy/videohash), to create a perceptual hash of a video.
+The deduplicator works by using [vpdq](https://github.com/facebook/ThreatExchange/tree/main/vpdq), to compare videos by computing a perceptual hash.

-A perceptual hash is just a binary string for a video based on frames at a regular interval e.g. `0b01010100010100010100101010`
+A perceptual hash is a way to characterize videos in small chunks.

+The perceptual hashes are stored in a database file in the running directory to avoid computing them every time.

-Once all perceptual hashes for all the videos in your database are computed and tagged, they are compared against each other to detect if they're similar.
+Once all perceptual hashes for all the videos in your database are computed, they are compared against each other to detect if they're similar.
 If they are similar, they will be marked as potential duplicates in Hydrus.

+The accuracy is extremely good because of vpdq.
+You can adjust the threshold of similarity using `--threshold`.
+The default is 75%.

 ---